 Although the Platform builds on and complements the 15 existing initiatives (read below), it will expand to welcome and support new upcoming national initiatives as they are launched.
-The need for a platform of national initiatives at European level emerged from broad consultations with all stakeholders at a roundtable in September 2016 with former Commissioner for Digital Economy and Society, Günther Oettinger, and was further welcomed at the Stakeholder Forum in Essen earlier this year.
+The need for a platform of national initiatives at European level emerged from broad consultations with all stakeholders at a roundtable in September 2016 with former Commissioner for Digital Economy and Society, Günther Oettinger, and was further welcomed at the Stakeholder Forum in Essen on early 2017.

 The other elements of the governance framework are the high-level roundtables, where representatives of Member States' initiatives, industry leaders, and social partners meet twice a year with the European Commission, and a yearly European stakeholder forum.
 The first European Stakeholder Forum took place on 31 January & 1 February 2017, and gathered around 500 participants from all over Europe.

 The Commission will regularly report on the progress of the actions, and update a catalogue of national and regional initiatives and priorities, on a yearly basis.
 A preliminary analysis of the 15 national initiatives that already exist across Europe also maps the national measures along the action lines of the DEI strategy.

 - Austria: Industrie 4.0 Oesterreich

 - Belgium: Made different – Factories of the future

 - Czech Republic: Průmysl 4.0

 - Spain: Industria Conectada 4.0

 - Netherlands: Smart Industry

 - Poland: Initiative and Platform Industry 4.0